phunanon/Chika/README.md

 Source files can be prepended with a shebang to the Chika executable to execute a `.chi` file directly.

-#### Chika compilers
+#### Chika compilation

-Using a web-browser: open `compile.html`, convert the hex output into a binary image.
-For Linux use `xxd -r -p chika.hex init.kua`.
-Using NodeJS: `node compiler.js source.chi` => source.kua
+On PC: invoke the `chika` executable such as `./chika c source.chi`.
+Invoke without the `c` flag to compile and then execute the resulting file.
-Using the Chika VM: **experimental and only tested on PC**: invoke the `chika` executable with a path to the `.chi` source file or use the `comp` op within Chika to compile `.chi` source files.
+On PC/Arduino: use the `comp` op within Chika to compile `.chi` source files.
+Note: it can take a while on the Arduino as it compiles with very limited memory, mostly writing one byte to a file at a time.
+Note: compilation emits many temporary files, which should be deleted after a successful compilation.
+Right now these files must be manually removed on an unsuccessful compilation.

 ### Chika Virtual Machine (ChVM) implementation